LUXTACO/MusicData-Lib/README.md

 ## Usage

-To use Spotify-Lib, import the `Spotify` and `Deezer` classes and create instances by passing a Spotify or Deezer URL or ID and a logger instance.
+To use MusicData-Lib, import the `Spotify` and `Deezer` classes and create instances by passing a Spotify or Deezer URL or ID and a logger instance.
 Here's a basic example for both:

 ### Spotify